-1. Explain the fundamental concepts, mathematical abstractions, physical principles and applied techniques that underpin electronic and computer engineering in depth.

-2. Solve familiar problems using established methodologies as well as deriving, adapting and applying new ones with guidance.
+- 1. Explain and derive the fundamental concepts, mathematical abstractions, physical principles and applied techniques that underpin electronic and computer engineering, while being able to extrapolate your insight into related disciplines. - Solve familiar and unfamiliar problems using established methodologies as well as deriving, adapting and applying new methodologies that support innovation towards future developments in specialised fields.